MukeshDubey1420/Git-instructions/git.md

 Note :- By doing so Sometimes Vim editor opens , Command is `:wq` ":" enter ,"w" write , "q" save and quit.

 * `git merge <branchname>` it is used to To merge a different branch into your active branch:

+* `git stash` it is used to stash or store the entire work on a stack and working directory will be clean.

+* `git stash pop` it is used to un-apply the stashed items from git and everything will be back.